AgustinPardo/ETL-OT-Challenge/README.md

 ## 5) Testing

 Execute on "test" directory.
 There are 3 types of tests:
-1) Test if the datasets used as input have format and quality expected to run correctly the application
+1) Test if the datasets used as input have format and quality expected to run correctly the application.

 Execute:
 ```bash
 python test_metadata.py -v
 ```

-2) Test the time performance of the -etl and -tt options on your environment.
-This is going to run the application 3 times using processors in an incrental way, starting with 1 and finalize using the max CPUs availables.
-At the end you'll the execution time taken per CPUs used.
+1) Test the time performance of run -etl(transform_data), -tt(target_target_pair) and export options of the application.
+It iterates trought each number of processors until the max CPU available measuring the time spend.
+From each CPU iteration it evaluates the code 3 times (3 laps) and calculate the mean time of them.
+At the end of the process you'll get a summary of the execution time spend based on the Number of CPUs used.

 Execute:
 ```bash
 python test_performance.py
 ```

-1) Test the process of calculations and trasnforming data using a mock data set (Mini data set is beneficial to purge bugs).
+1) Test data trasnformation and calculatations using mock dataset (Mini data set is beneficial to debug expected behaviours).

 Execute:
 ```bash
 python test_transform.py -v
 ```

+## Technical test results
+* "result.json" file contains the results request on the tech test instructions document.
+* The number of Target-Target pair sharing connection with atleast two diseases is 17659